cspriggs220/md-notes/other/Heart_of_Leadership.md

         - Part of what we are paid to do is identifying the risks worth taking
     + When you expect the best from people, you will often see more in them than they see in themselves
     + Choose to be optimistic

+### Study Group Questions

+- What are the advantages of cultivating an "Expect the Best" attitude?
+    + optimism first seems more motivating/empowering
+    + gives trust to the person
+- What are the risks?
+    + the potential of not accounting for a worst-case scenario?
+    + placing too much trust could have negative side-effects
+- Describe (list out) the impact that Optimistic vs. Pessimistic leaders can have on their organizations.
+    + Optimistic - positive, encouraging, energy
+    + Pessimistic - negative, motivating for a different reason, stress/anxiety-inducing
+- Which of these views best describes your outlook (optimistic vs. pessimistic)?
+    + Optimistic